Healing Shame

 It is beyond the scope of this short article to explore shame in its fullness and there are many nuances to shame not mentioned here.
 I will mention briefly that ancestral and cultural shame, are a significant part of the legacy of our modern culture of violence and oppression.
 In familial lineages within oppressive cultures, this ancestral shame is handed down through generations, appearing as the shame of both perpetrators and victims of: war, domestic violence, racism, sexism and all forms of oppression.
 In modern society, shame is part of our cultural heritage.
 Sometimes our shame is not simply our own, but includes our inheritance from unspoken and unprocessed wounds of the past.
 Can our culture hold a mature space for truth-telling and reconciliation around cultural wounding and shame?
 Can the three shifts described above be applied culturally, where communities shift from silence to sharing, from feelings of worthlessness to named woundedness, so we can, as a culture, shift from contempt to renewed compassion?

 Lastly, James Hillman offers a powerful image from alchemy for the healing of wounds.
 He describes our psychological wound or issue (or shame as we have been exploring here) as like a piece of irritating grit experienced by the soft flesh of the oyster, within the confines of the shell or the pysche.
 We do not want to simply mask or eliminate our symptoms of wounding as then we will not recover the gift that emerges in the process of tending to our wound.
 Instead we listen with care and patience to what lies underneath our shame.
 This requires deep diving in ocean depths.
 We return to the piece of grit day by day, until slowly it begins to have a lustrous shine and finally the grit is transformed into a pearl.
 Then we can return to the world and share the gift of the pearl.
 The pearl of your recovery from shame is uniquely your own, but could include a robust and steady capacity to: feel whole and worthy, be self-affirming and self-loving, and to experience renewed vitality and joy in life.
+Understanding our own legacy of shame can also be a powerful gateway that returns us to the home of belonging in the wondrous earth community.

 Anahata Giri